Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger Information: METHOD

 \subsection{Participants}

-We recruited seventeen participants (12 males and five females) aged 22 and 26 for this experiment.
-They were randomly assigned to two groups to experience RtI with and without a trigger cue.
-The group sizes were as follows: with trigger cue group (N=9) and without trigger cue group (N=8).
-All the participants had driving licenses in Japan.
-Before the experiment, each participant provided informed consent and received a reward of 2,000 Japanese Yen.
+For this experiment, we recruited 20 participants aged between 22 and 26 years.
+They were randomly assigned to two groups which were: with trigger cue \& reason group (N=10) and without trigger cue group (N=10).
+All the participants had the driving licenses in Japan.
+Before the experiment, each participant provided informed consent and received a reward of 2,000 Japanese Yen in appreciation for the two hours of participation.

-We performed the simulation experiment with the approval of the Research Ethics Committee of Nara Institute of Science and Technology (No.~2022-I-56).
+This experiment received approval from the Research Ethics Committee of Nara Institute of Science and Technology (No.~2022-I-56).